Aegyptius - One of the chieftains of Ithaca who speaks at the Assembly in Book II.

 Peisistratus - The gallant young son of Nestor.
 He is the companion of Telemachus on his journey through the Peloponnesus.

 Penelope - The wife of Odysseus.
 She is serious and industrious, a perfect wife and mother in many aspects.

 Philoetius - The chief cowherd of Odysseus; he is brave and loyal and, despite his age, stands besides his master during the battle with the suitors.

 Polyphemus - A one-eyed Cyclops who held Odysseus and his men captive in his cave until he was made drunk and blinded by Odysseus.

 Poseidon - Younger brother of Zeus, god of the sea and earthquakes, father of Polyphemus.
 Because Odysseus is a sailor and must travel home by ship, Poseidon is able to do him much harm.
-The god bears a grudge against him because of his rough treatment of Polyphemus.
+Poseidon bears a grudge against Odysseus because of his rough treatment of Polyphemus.

 Scylla - A sea monster with six heads whom Odysseus and his crew must pass during their voyage.

 Sirens - Two beautiful maidens who dwell in a flowery meadow on an island somewhere between that of Circe and of Scylla.
 They tempt passing mariners to their deaths by their tantalizing songs.